 At transition, lease liabilities were measured at the present value of the remaining lease payments, discounted at Council's incremental borrowing rate as at 1 July 2019.
 Right-of-use assets are measured at an amount equal to the lease liability, adjusted by the amount of any prepaid or accrued lease payments.
 Council applied this approach to all applicable leases.

 Council used the following practical expedients when applying AASB 16 Leases to leases previously classified as operating leases under AASB 117 Leases.

-- Applied a single discount rate to a portfolio of leases with similar characteristics. - Adjusted the right-of-use assets by the amount of AASB 137 Provisions, Contingent Liabilities and Contingent Assets onerous contract provision immediately before the date of initial application, as an alternative to an impairment review. - Applied the exemption not to recognise right-of-use assets and liabilities for leases with less than 12 months of lease term. - Used hindsight when determining the lease term if the contract contains options to extend or terminate the lease.
+- Applied a single discount rate to a portfolio of leases with similar characteristics.

+- Adjusted the right-of-use assets by the amount of AASB 137 Provisions, Contingent onerous contract provision immediately before the date of initial application, as an alternative to an impairment review.